epiasini/pymuvr/docs/index.rst

 .. _introduction:

-Multi-unit Van Rossum spike train metric.
-This is a kernel-based implementation with markage vector and precomputed exponential factor, as described in Houghton and Kreuz, 2012, *On the efficient calculation of Van Rossum distances*.
+A Python package for the fast calculation of Multi-unit Van Rossum neural spike train metrics, with the kernel-based algorithm described in Houghton and Kreuz, *On the efficient calculation of Van Rossum distances* (Network: Computation in Neural Systems, 2012, 23, 48-58).
 This package started out as a Python wrapping of the original C++ implementation given by the authors of the paper, and evolved from there with bugfixes and improvements.

 Contents
 ========